mohamed-fathy96/TweetStampv2/README.md

 # TweetStampv2

-This is a website clone for a freelancing project built using ASP.NET MVC
+This is a website clone for a freelancing project built using ASP.NET MVC and utilizing Twitter's APIs, with the core Twitter Api utilized being Twitter's Account Activity API

 # Details